Mixed-Use Developments

 Frequently Asked Questions

-How do you underwrite mixed-use properties with both residential and commercial components?
+How do you underwrite SF mixed-use properties with both rent-controlled residential and market-rate commercial?

-What loan-to-value ratios are available for mixed-use properties?
+What LTV ratios are available for San Francisco mixed-use properties?

-Do you finance mixed-use properties with rent-controlled residential units?
+Can you finance a mixed-use building with rent-controlled residential units in San Francisco?

-Can you provide construction financing for new mixed-use developments?
+Do you provide construction financing for new mixed-use developments in San Francisco?

 Mixed-Use Developments Financing Throughout the Bay Area